refinedev/refine/documentation/docs/guides-and-concepts/hooks/useSimpleList.md

 import useSimpleList from '@site/static/img/guides-and-concepts/hooks/useSimpleList/useSimpleList.png';

-By using `useTable` you get props for your records from API in accordance with Ant Design `<List>`component.
+By using `useSimpleList` you get props for your records from API in accordance with Ant Design `<List>`component.
 All features such as pagination, sorting come out of the box.

 [Refer to Ant Design docs for `<List>`component information &#8594](https://ant.design/components/list/#header)